9 Fabulous things to do in Ambleside:

-If you are up to it, I recommend getting your walking boots out and having a ramble up some of the walking trails especially those which take you up some of the hills as the views are excellent especially on a clear day.
+If you are up to it, get ya your walking boots out and go for a ramble.
 Be sure to take plenty of water and some snacks if you do though as some of the trails can be quite strenuous.
 The views are extremely worthwhile though if you make it up some of the fells!

 For details of popular walking trails around Ambleside check out the Walking English Man